A Preeminent Uranium and Thorium Explorer

 In Canada's Prolific Athabasca Basin

-Skyharbour owns 100% of the Falcon Point Uranium and Thorium project totaling over 79,000 hectares on the east side of the Athabasca Basin.
-The Falcon Point property boasts a shallow, NI 43-101 inferred mineral resource totaling 7.0 million pounds at an average grade of 0.03% U3O8 and 5.3 million pounds at an average grade of 0.023% ThO2 at the Fraser Lakes Zone B area, which is open along strike and at depth.
-A recent field program yielded high grade uranium grab samples of up to 68% U3O8 in a massive pitchblende vein exposed at surface at the Hook Lake target as well.
+Large land position (72,000 hectares) on the east side of the Athabasca Basin.
+The Falcon Point property boasts a shallow, NI 43-101 inferred resource totalling 7.0 million lbs at a grade of 0.03% U3O8 and 5.3 million lbs at a grade of 0.023% ThO2 within 10,354,926 tonnes using a cutoff grade of 0.01% U3O8.
+Furthermore, a massive pitchblende vein exposed at surface has returned up to 68% U3O8 in surface samples at the Hook Lake target.

 Skyharbour owns 100% of the 3,473 hectare Mann Lake Uranium Project strategically located in the eastern Athabasca Basin 25 km southwest of the McArthur River Mine and adjacent to the Mann Lake Joint Venture operated by Cameco (52.5%) with partners Denison Mines (30%) and AREVA (17.5%).
 Denison acquired International Enexco and its 30% interest on this adjacent project after a 2014 winter drill program discovered high-grade, basement-hosted uranium mineralization.
 Skyharbour recently completed an EM survey on its Mann Lake Project that was successful in confirming the presence of a broad, NE-SW trending corridor of conductive basement rocks.

 Strong management and technical team with track record of success

 Timing and an impending turnaround in the uranium market